Reviews You Can Rely On

 Pockets 2 zippered hand warmer, 1 drop-in interior

-Warm and waterproof with a trim design that still gives you plenty of room to move, The North Face Arctic Parka is an excellent winter jacket with a reasonable price.
+Warm and waterproof with a trim design that still gives you plenty of room to move, The North Face Arctic Parka is an excellent winter jacket available at a reasonable price.
 A durable, waterproof exterior protects a silky-smooth baffled liner stuffed with 600-fill recycled down.
-The parka's roomy collar keeps your face comfortably out of the cold, and the large hood has a clever, fold-out faux fur ruff.
+Our testers loved how the parka's roomy collar kept their faces comfortably out of the cold, and the large hood has a clever, fold-out faux fur ruff.
 When rolled up and snapped back, the fur holds warmth around your face and blocks a light breeze.
 If it starts to blow, unfurling the ruff forms a tunnel to slow even a stiff headwind.
 The mid-thigh length extends warmth without impeding your mobility, and a storm flap with sturdy snaps makes it easy to adjust coverage.

 Soft elastic cuffs prevent gaps between your jacket and gloves.
 When they do get wet, they stay cold.
 The comfortably placed pockets are not built into the insulating layer, so they don't keep your hands as warm as they could.
 An internal pocket will keep your media devices warm enough to work, but there is no zipper to secure them in place.
 The Arctic Parka's faux fur ruff is removable, but its hood isn't.
 We like to have a hood handy in winter weather, though, so we don't mind.
 These few small complaints aside, winter jackets don't get much better.
 We also like the well-priced REI Co-op Norseland Insulated Parka 2.0, but it's not as durable.